 - Enter the VIN and click SEARCH.

 Bumper is an excellent alternative to BeenVerified.
-As an Approved NMVTIS (National Motor Vehicle Title Information System) Data Provider, it gathers vehicle records from government agencies, insurance providers, and car industry sources.
-With a VIN number, you’ll get the engine & vehicle specs, maintenance, accidents, theft records, and more.
+As an Approved NMVTIS (National Motor Vehicle Title Information System) Data Provider, it gathers vehicle records from government agencies, insurance providers, and other car industry sources.
+With a VIN number, you can get the engine & vehicle specs, maintenance, accidents, theft records, and more.

 - Visit the Bumper search page.